 Deciding which customer segment(s) to serve, or targeting, is a cornerstone of marketing strategy.
 While companies commonly target based on demographic characteristics, recent cultural movements (e.g., #MeToo, Black Lives Matter) have heightened sensitivity to the differential treatment of certain demographic groups.
 Yet research to date has not examined whether demographic targeting itself seems fair or appropriate.
 Fourteen experiments (N =9,399), 13 supplemental studies (N = 7,065), and two Facebook A/B Tests (N = 513,151) reveal that when consumers learn or infer that they or others have been targeted based on demographic characteristics, fairness perceptions and brand support suffer (relative to broad advertising).
-To explain why, we propose a conceptual model based on the extent to which consumers view demographic targeting as discriminatory (e.g., differential treatment based on attributes that are irrelevant and/or uncontrollable), and whether the discrimination is perceived as intentional (e.g., knowingly or willingly brought about).
-Consequently, factors that (a) improve relevance (i.e., whether belonging to the targeted segment is diagnostic of preferences) or (b) increase controllability (i.e., whether consumers themselves determine their membership in the targeted segment) attenuate perceptions of unfairness, as do variables that (c) reduce perceived intentionality (e.g., firm size and industry norms).
+To explain why, we propose a conceptual model based on the extent to which consumers view demographic targeting as discriminatory (i.e., differential treatment based on attributes that are irrelevant and/or uncontrollable), and whether the discrimination is perceived as intentional (i.e., knowingly or willingly bringing about an avoidable outcome).
+Consequently, factors that (a) improve relevance (i.e., whether belonging to the targeted segment is diagnostic of preferences) or (b) increase controllability (i.e., whether consumers themselves determine their membership in the targeted segment) attenuate perceptions of unfairness, as do variables that (c) reduce perceived intentionality (e.g., firm size, industry norms).

-Keywords: segmentation, targeting, fairness, discrimination, race, gender, marketing strategy
+Keywords: segmentation, targeting, fairness, discrimination, race, gender, marketing strategy Word count: 200/200